Regional Distribution - Nairobi Framework

 Background

-The Nairobi Framework (NF) was initiated by the United Nations Development Programme (UNDP), the United Nations Environment Programme (UNEP), the World Bank Group, the African Development Bank, and the Secretariat of the United Nations Framework Convention on Climate Change (UNFCCC) with the specific target of helping developing countries, especially those in sub-Sahara Africa, to improve their level of participation in the CDM.
+The Nairobi Framework (NF) was initiated by the United Nations Development Programme (UNDP), the United Nations Environment Programme (UNEP) and its UNEP Risoe Centre, the World Bank Group, the African Development Bank (AfDB), and the secretariat of the United Nations Framework Convention on Climate Change (UNFCCC) with the specific target of helping developing countries, especially those in sub-Sahara Africa, to improve their level of participation in the clean development mechanism (CDM).
+The UN Conference on Trade and Development (UNCTAD) and the UN Institute for Training and Research (UNITAR) also joined the partnership in 2009..

-The Framework was first announced by the UN Secretary-General, in his his address during the opening of the high-level segment of COP/MOP 2 in which he stated that the CDM has become a multi-billion dollar source of funding for sustainable development an outstanding example of a UN-led partnership linking government action to the private sector in the developing world.
+The Framework was first announced by the UN Secretary-General, in his address during the opening of the high-level segment of COP/MOP 2 in which he stated that the CDM has become a multi-billion dollar source of funding for sustainable development... an outstanding example of a UN-led partnership linking government action to the private sector in the developing world.
 The Secretary-General went on to encourage donor countries to help make these efforts [under the Nairobi Framework] a success.
-Subsequently, in its decisions 1/CMP.2 (Further Guidance to the clean development mechanism) and 6/CMP.2 (Capacity building under the Kyoto Protocol), CMP 2 welcomed the Nairobi Framework and encouraged Parties to undertake a number of actions in these areas.
+Subsequently, in its decisions 1/CMP.2 (Further Guidance to the CDM) and 6/CMP.2 (Capacity building under the Kyoto Protocol), CMP 2 welcomed the Nairobi Framework and encouraged Parties to undertake a number of actions in these areas.

-More recently, during the seventh meeting of the Conference of the Parties, acting as the meeting of the Parties to the Kyoto Protocol (CMP 7), Parties renewed their call to NF partners to enhance their capacity building activities under the Framework, in particular in least developed countries, small island developing States and African countries, for, inter alia, the following:
+More recently, during the eigth meeting of the Conference of the Parties, acting as the meeting of the Parties to the Kyoto Protocol (CMP.8), Parties renewed their call to the NFP members and cooperating organizations to enhance their capacity building activities, in particular in least developed countries, small island developing States and African countries, for, inter alia, the following:

-(a) Skills enhancement and training to assist designated national authorities, applicant and designated operational entities and project participants with regard to technical matters related to the clean development mechanism;
+(a) Skills enhancement and training to assist designated national authorities, applicant and designated operational entities and project participants with regard to technical matters related to the CDM.

 The Framework consists of five objectives, agreed to by the initiating agencies, considered to be key priority targets in order to move the CDM forward in the beneficiary countries: